spinnylights/vulkan-notes/vulkan_notes.md

-types, but `vec4` is fairly natural because each of the four components of one of these locations corresponds to the R, G, B, and A values for the texel in question (`uvec4` or the like might make more sense if the image has an integral format, of course).
+types, but `vec4` is fairly natural because each of the four components of one of these locations corresponds to the R, G, B, and A values for the texel in question (`uvec4` or the like might make more sense if the image has an integer format, of course).

 If you do split one of these outputs up by component, note that the different variables need to have the same type: